Our vision for the future

 We recognize that we are unlikely to achieve our goals without dedicating the appropriate time and resources to do so.
 We have taken the following steps to put our goals into action:

-- Developing a Diversity + Inclusion Policy and creating an active Committee, which includes members of our team at all levels, including Partners and senior management.
+- Developing a Equity, Diversity + Inclusion Policy and creating an active Committee, which includes members of our team at all levels, including Partners and senior management.

 - Dedicating adequate resources in budget and staffing towards our diversity and inclusion initiatives.

-- Planning and orchestrating diversity and inclusion initiatives for our firm, and supporting members of our team to become more connected and involved in their own communities.
+- Planning and orchestrating equity, diversity and inclusion initiatives for our firm, and supporting members of our team to become more connected and involved in their own communities.

 - Monitoring and tracking our diversity statistics, to ensure that we are making progress.